Basil Collyns: Operation Overlord

-On 15 June Collyns was transferred to No. 19 Squadron, which also flew the Mustang III, and five days later damaged a Focke-Wulf Fw 190 fighter near Dreux.
-On 22 June, while strafing German artillery positions, his Mustang was hit by anti-aircraft fire and he had to bail out.
+On 15 June, Collyns was transferred to No. 19 Squadron, which also flew the Mustang III, and five days later damaged a Focke-Wulf Fw 190 fighter near Dreux.
+On 22 June, while strafing German artillery positions, his Mustang was hit by anti-aircraft fire, and he had to bail out.
 He was collected by Allied soldiers and returned to England to rejoin his unit.
-He destroyed a Fw 190 on 9 August, sharing in the destruction of another the same day near Chartres.
-By this time flying from a base in Normandy, on 15 August he damaged two Fw 190s and also claimed a Bf 109 as probably destroyed near Dreux.
-Flying east of Paris on 20 August he shot down a Fw 190 but then suffered the same fate himself.
-His Mustang crashed nearby Rouvres and he was thrown from the cockpit and killed.
+He destroyed a Fw 190 on 9 August, sharing in the destruction of another on the same day near Chartres.
+By this time flying from a base in Normandy, on 15 August, he damaged two Fw 190s and also claimed a Bf 109 as probably destroyed near Dreux.
+Flying east of Paris on 20 August, he shot down a Fw 190 but then suffered the same fate himself.
+His Mustang crashed nearby Rouvres, and he was thrown from the cockpit and killed.

 Collyns was posthumously awarded the Distinguished Flying Cross.
 The citation, published in The London Gazette read:

 This officer, now on his second tour of operational flying, has completed a large number of sorties.
 As flight commander, he has led his flight with outstanding skill and courage and has inflicted much damage on the enemy.
 During August, 1944, the squadron met a large force of enemy aircraft, and Flight Lieutenant Collyns displayed considerable ability and initiative by leading his flight to attack the enemy top cover, thus enabling the remainder of the squadron to engage the lower enemy formation.
 This officer has destroyed 7 enemy aircraft and damaged many others.

 — London Gazette, No. 36750, 17 October 1944.

 At the time of his death, Collyns was credited with having destroyed five German aircraft and with a share in two more, plus one probably destroyed and three damaged.
 He also damaged two German aircraft on the ground.
 Originally buried at Rouvres, after the war his remains were moved to Villenueve-St. Georges Communal Cemetery, to the south-east of Paris.